Why MBTI Failed and What to Use Instead

 "This is what you're like."

-"This is your story.
+"This is your pattern.
 Here's where it's headed.
-Want to grow?"
+Want to change it?"

 For a detailed breakdown, see our Enneagram vs Myers-Briggs comparison.